inducer/pycuda/doc/source/driver.rst

     becomes unreachable.
 Any further use of the object (or its associated :mod:`numpy` array) is an error
     and will lead to undefined behavior.

+  .. method:: get_device_pointer()

+    Return a device pointer that indicates the address at which this memory is mapped into the device's address space.

+    Only available on CUDA 2.2 and newer.

 Arrays and Textures
 ^^^^^^^^^^^^^^^^^^^